Contexter/aws-cli-cloudformation-github-actions/README.md

-# Mastering AWS CLI, CloudFormation, Git, and GitHub Actions
+# Get to know the AWS CLI, CloudFormation, Git, and GitHub Actions

-Welcome to **Mastering AWS CLI, CloudFormation, Git, and GitHub Actions with Shell Scripting**—a comprehensive guide to automating, managing, and deploying AWS infrastructure using a powerful combination of tools and practices.
+Welcome to **Get to know AWS CLI, CloudFormation, Git, and GitHub Actions with Shell Scripting**—a friendly guide to automating, managing, and deploying AWS infrastructure using a powerful combination of tools and practices.
 This repository will take you from the basics to advanced techniques, providing you with a robust foundation in both cloud infrastructure management and modern CI/CD pipelines.

 ## Who This Guide Is For